jsiebens/rpi-faasd/README.md

   --region lon1
 ```

-After writing the `rpi-faasd-inlets-oss` image to an SD card, configure your instance with the proper values for the required environment variables.
+After writing the `rpi-faasd-inlets-pro` image to an SD card, configure your instance with the proper values for the required environment variables.
 (See examples/user-data-inlets-oss)

 ### in combination with inlets pro